Pollinators such as bees, butterflies and bats are a vitally important part of our world—and we can help them.

 What is CDCI doing to help local pollinators?

 And how about our dogs?
 What is CDCI doing to help pollinators?
 Scent detection dogs have proven time and time again to be efficient and incredible at locating things humans struggle to find.
 Locating butterfly frass or bumble bee nests is a difficult task for humans, since frass is tiny and bumble bees nest underground.
 A conservation dog is efficient and non-invasive, which means they can traverse the landscape with less of an impact than their human counterparts—and find their target in significantly less time.
-Since 2020, Ernie and Betty White have be deployed to locate bumble bee nests during the summer months.
+Since 2020, Ernie and Betty White have be deployed to locate bumble bee nests during the summer months and in 2022, we began training Finders Bronty, Willow, Holly, and Jesse for this project.
 We are excited to be a part of the conservation effort to help our vitally important pollinator friends thrive!

 The Xerces Society for Invertebrate Conservation: https://xerces.org